dhmit/urop/src/2_git_install_setup.md

 ![](./images/git/git_options.png)

-If you are given the option to install experimental options on the next page, please do not select any of them at the moment.
-Often times they are not yet fully tested, and can sometimes cause issues that are best to avoid.
+If you are given the option to install experimental options on the next page, please do __not__ select any of them at the moment.
+Often, they are not yet fully tested and can cause issues that are best to avoid.

-Finally, you should now be able to install Git onto your computer.
+Click `Install` to finish installing Git onto your computer.
 Once it is finished, you can move on to the **Create a GitHub Account** section.

 ### Mac Users
 After you have downloaded the installer file, run the file.
 If you get an error saying that the file is from an unidentified developer, you should hold "Control" while clicking on the file, and then select "Open".